lensacom/sparkit-learn/README.md

 	#  (array([10, 11, 12, 13, 14]), array([0, 1, 0, 1, 0]))]
 	```

+## Basic workflow

-The basic workflow is almost identical to sklearn's:
+With the use of the aformentioned data structures, the basic workflow is almost identical to sklearn's.

-## Distributed vectorizing of texts
+### Distributed vectorizing of texts

-### SparkCountVectorizer
+#### SparkCountVectorizer

 ```python
 from splearn.rdd import ArrayRDD